Jung-o/SecureHandshake/README.md

-├── out/                          # Compiled class files (generated during execution) ├── TestImpl.sh                   # Bash script to compile and test the project ├── testStreaming.sh              # Bash script to compile and test Streaming service using SHP ├── WorkingTools/                 # Directory with the different test benches ├── userdatabase.txt              # User's database file according to the specification └── README.md                     # Project documentation
+├── out/                          # Compiled class files (generated during execution) ├── TestImpl.sh                   # Bash script to compile and test the project ├── testStreaming.sh              # Bash script to compile and test Streaming service using SHP ├── testTFTP.sh                   # Bash script to compile and test TFTP service using SHP ├── WorkingTools/                 # Directory with the different test benches ├── userdatabase.txt              # User's database file according to the specification └── README.md                     # Project documentation